joplin/gsoc/ai_policy.md

 ### Disclosure requirement

-All contributions must include a section at the top titled:
+All contributions, whether AI-assisted or not, **must** include a section at the top titled:

 "**AI Assistance Disclosure**"